This is the parent's guide to an organized dance year. Look to this page for updates, weather cancellations, and important upcoming dates

 There will be no open seating.
 All guests must present a ticket to be admitted to the recital.
 Each ticket has a seat assignment.

 No complimentary tickets will be handed out this year.
 All ticket sales will go through Franklin Performing Art Center.
 Each dance family will receive a coupon code that will credit them $24 at check out.
 This coupon code will be unique to each family and can only be used once.
 You will choose your seating assignment.
 This way families can sit together.
-Tickets will be of varying cost anywhere from $4-$10 each.
+Tickets will be of varying cost.

 When do they go on sale?